Touko Tainamo

-Touko Tainamo (born 6 January 2001) is a Finnish professional basketball player for USK Praha in Czech National Basketball League.
+Touko Tainamo (born 6 January 2001) is a Finnish professional basketball player for ZZ Leiden in BNXT League.

 College career

 In December 2023 while playing with Denver Pioneers, Tainamo grabbed a Denver's record-tying 20 rebounds in a game.

 Professional career

 On 28 August 2025, Tainamo returned to Europe and turned professional after signing with USK Praha of the Czech National Basketball League.

 National team career

 Tainamo has played for Finland U18 at the 2018 FIBA U18 European Championship and at the 2019 FIBA U18 European Championship.
 He also represented Finland at the postponed 2021 Summer Universiade competitions in Chengdu in the summer 2023, where Finland finished 5th, the best position in the nation's history.

 He has played one game with the Finland national basketball team against Estonia in 2020.